 Lee Bracegirdle has held positions as principal horn in orchestras on 3 continents spanning more than 3 decades.
 His career as a composer began in 1998 as winner of the Kodaly Composers' Competition, followed by numerous commissions and requests for new works from his orchestral colleagues.
 As a composer he is represented by the Australian Music Centre and since 2008 his compositions have been published by C.F.
 Peters.
 As a conductor he trained at Salzburg's Mozarteum and he now guest conducts in Australia and Latin America.
-At the beginning of 2018 he becomes Chief Conductor and Artistic Director of the Woollahra Philharmonic Orchestra.
+In 2018 he was appointed Chief Conductor and Artistic Director of the Woollahra Philharmonic Orchestra.
 He resides in Sydney, Australia.

 Bracegirdle began musical training in his native Philadelphia, where he studied piano, organ, and various wind instruments, choosing the French Horn at age 14.
 He began tertiary studies at the Philadelphia Musical Academy (1970-1971) specialising in horn and organ.
 From 1971-76 he studied horn at New York's Juilliard School with James Chambers, John Cerminaro and Ranier de Intinis, earning a BM and MM, and also privately with Carmine Caruso and Roy Stevens.
 Among his lecturers at Juilliard who influenced his compositional style were the composers Pierre Boulez, Jacob Druckman, Vincent Persichetti, and Robert Starer.